agravier/agravier.github.io/etc/notes/ci1-coursera/notes01.md

 The **trading algorithm** is the central component of the infrastructure.
 It compares the target portfolio to the live portfolio, and sends orders to the broker to try to make the the live portfolio match the target one.

-(note: in "portfolio notation", AAPL -100 means that we are or ()for a target portfolio) want to *be short* of 100 Apple shares (so to have borrowed and sold 100 Apple shares, so as to buy them back later for cheaper), and GOOG 50 means that we are/want to *be long* Google 50, so be in possession of 50 Google shares)
+> *note*: in "portfolio notation", AAPL -100 means that we are or (for a target portfolio) want to *be short* of 100 Apple shares (so to have borrowed and sold 100 Apple shares, so as to buy them back later for cheaper), and GOOG 50 means that we are/want to *be long* Google 50, so be in possession of 50 Google shares)

 For a small portfolio, below $1m, the trading algorithm can just be "take the difference between the target and live, and send the corresponding orders."
 However, for a quant shop, the portfolio size and resulting magnitude of such orders would make the market move against the intended goals.
 So, the trading algorithm will split up the change in lots of small orders spaced out in time, to avoid strongly affecting the market.
-Trading a large value in a block instead of spaced out in chinks over several days is called **fat fingering** a trade.
+Trading a large value in a block instead of spaced out in chunks over several days is called **fat fingering** a trade.

 The target portfolio is calculated using a **forecast** (machine- or people-generated).
 The **portfolio optimiser** is an algorithm that combines the current portfolio, the forecast data, and **historical prices**, to come up with the target portfolio.
 The historical data is used to balance the portfolio and reduce volatility: typically, we want to acquire some stock that is counter-cyclical to those we are about to trade, and historical data reveals that.
 The portfolio optimiser also considers **risk constrains**.